Waffle/waffle/Docs/ServletSingleSignOnSecurityFilter.md

 Configuring Web Servers
 -----------------------

 The following steps are required to configure a web server with the Waffle Servlet Security Filter.
+These instructions work for Tomcat, Jetty, WebSphere and possibly others.

 Package Waffle JARs, including `waffle-jna.jar`, `guava-13.0.1.jar`, `jna.jar`, `platform.jar`, `slf4j*.jar` and `waffle-servlet.jar` in the application's `lib` directory or copy them to your web server's lib.